ancuong1610/AI_StudyBuddy/README.md

 A study companion app for students that leverages basic AI functionalities to enhance the learning experience.
 # Setup
 1. Download all Packages:
-After cloning the project, run pip install -r requirements.txt
+After cloning the project, run pip install -r requirements.txt in Pycharm terminal.
 2. Run the App:
 In PyCharm, right-click on app.py and select "Run 'app'."
 3. Open Your Browser: